jmorales113/CoFit-19/README.md

 ### Macro Calculator

-On the macro calculator page, enter your height, weight, age and gender(optional) to view your
+On the macro calculator page, enter your height, weight, age and gender(optional) to view your recommended caloric, carbs, protein and fat intake.

 ### BMI-Calculator

-Bring down blocks from the top of the screen.
-You can move the blocks around, either left to right and/or you can rotate them.
-Your objective is to get all the blocks to fill all the empty space in a line at the bottom of the screen; whenever you do this, you’ll find that the blocks vanish and you get awarded some points.
+On the BMI-Calculator page, enter your height and weight to view your estimated BMI (body mass index).

 ### Nutrional Facts

-The player who is playing "X" always goes first.
-Players alternate clicking on the square they want to render Xs and Os on the board until either player has three in a row, horizontally, vertically, or diagonally or until all squares on the grid are filled.
-If a player is able to draw three Xs or three Os in a row, then that player wins.
-If all squares are filled and neither player has made a complete row of Xs or Os, then the game is a draw.
+On the Nutrition page, enter any food in the search bar to see the nutritional information for that food (carlories, fat, protein and carbohydrates).

 ### Installation